Meet our Faculty

 For Conference Manuscript Critiques and Roundtables, Grace will be accepting picture books, chapter books, graphic novels, middle grade, young adult, and nonfiction submissions.

-Matthew Ringler, Senior Editor at Scholastic
+Matthew Ringler, Executive Editor at Scholastic

-Matthew Ringler is a senior editor at Scholastic specializing in chapter book and middle grade.
+Matthew Ringler is an executive editor at Scholastic specializing in chapter book and middle grade.
 He works on the Goosebumps series by R.L.
 Stine, The Puppy Place series by Ellen Miles, the Two Dogs in a Trench Coat series by Julie Falatko and the Caster series by Elsie Chapman.
 Standalone middle grade titles include Child of the Dream by Sharon Robinson and Hide and Seeker by Daka Hermon.

 For Conference Manuscript Critiques and Roundtables, Matthew will be accepting middle grade and young adult submissions only.